Geckos are surprisingly common in Arizona, with more than 50 species to be found.

 The average size for a Desert Banded Gecko is about two to four inches long from nose to tail, though females tend to be larger than males.

-These types of Geckos in Arizona look similar to other subspecies of Western banded geckos, but there are some distinct differences between them.
+These types of Geckos in Arizona look similar to other subspecies of Western banded geckos, but they have some distinct differences.

 One difference is the size of their bands, which may be either very large or very thin depending on what area they live in.